seeseemelk/fuse-d/README.md

 ### MacOS
-MacOS supports two inode sizes which are both supported by OSXfuse, however when compiling dfuse you have to be aware which OSXfuse should be linked.
+MacOS supports two inode sizes which are both supported by OSXfuse, however when compiling fuse.d you have to be aware which OSXfuse should be linked.

-By default dfuse is trying to build with a 32bit inode size and link against osxfuse_i32 which is part of OSXfuse for compatibility.
+By default fuse.d is trying to build with a 32bit inode size and link against osxfuse_i32 which is part of OSXfuse for compatibility.
 Please note that your library itself will still be 64bit on a 64bit system.
 The setting only affects the size of the inode.